bevyengine/bevy_editor_prototypes/design-book/src/design-constraints.md

   - This eases project management by separating the work across two repositories, and ensures that we aggressively test each Bevy release's migration path.
 - The Bevy editor must be a Bevy application.
   - This is essential both for dogfooding and to ease development: Bevy contributors all know how to write Bevy!
+- The Bevy editor must run on Windows, Mac and Linux.
+  - These desktop platforms are the key targets, as they are used by professionals for in-depth creative work.
+Web is a stretch goal, mobile and console need substantially more design.

 ## Should